UpprMars0812/powershell-profile/README.md

 A fork of Chris Titus Tech's PowerShell Profile (Pretty PowerShell) (powershell-profile) repo.
 This PowerShell 7.0+ and Windows PowerShell profiles provides a stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.

+***The Windows PowerShell profile that is made entirely based from the existing PowerShell 7.0+ is currently under development.
+You may use this on your Windows PowerShell environment however installing this profile would require you to do it manually.***

-## ⚡ One Line Install (One Line Install script for the legacy Windows PowerShell coming soon)
+## ⚡ One Line Install

+**PowerShell 7.0 or newer:**

 Execute the following command in an elevated PowerShell 7.0 or greater window to install the PowerShell profile: